gradel/django-generic-bookmarks/doc/backends_api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The application ships with a Django model backend and a MongoDB backend,
-but you can add your own defining a class with the interface above and
+but you can add your own defining a class with the interface below and
 pointing ``settings.GENERIC_BOOKMARKS_BACKEND`` to the new customized one.

 .. py:class:: BaseBackend